railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 the \ ``Warehouse / Manager`` \, \ ``Warehouse / User`` \ and \ ``Stock1`` \ group will be able to see
 this menu item in their main menu list.

-.. tip:: Menu hierarchy
+.. tip:: Menu Hierarchy

-	Since menus are hierarchical there is no need to hide access to lower menus: once you have configured :menuselection:`Warehouse` this way, all lower-level menus become invisible to members of other groups.
+	Since menus are hierarchical, there is no need to hide access to lower menus: once you have configured :menuselection:`Warehouse` this way, all lower-level menus become invisible to members of other groups.